puppetlabs/bolt/documentation/bolt_known_issues.md

 ## `facts` task fails on Windows targets with Facter 3 installed

 When running the `facts` task on a Windows target that has Facter 3 installed, the task will fail but still return facts for the target.
-Output may look similar to the following:
+Output might look similar to the following:

 ```shell